 Minjerribah (Stradbroke Island) is a little paradise just outside Brisbane.
-The island has a lot to offer (wildlife, landscapes…) and I regularly go there for a lovely break from the city.
+The island has a lot to offer (iconic Australian wildlife, lovely walks, stunning landscape, beautiful beaches…) and I regularly go there for a lovely break from the city.
 I love scuba diving Minjerribah.
 When the water gets warmer, the manta ray season is on and we sometimes go there just for diving.
 I often read that Manta Bommie dive site is amongst the ten best dive spots in Australia.
 And when it gets cooler, it’s the season for the amazing grey nurse sharks.
 There are only good seasons on Minjerribah!

 Not a diver?
 Check these six reasons why I always go to Minjerribah (Stradbroke Island).
 I’m sure you’ll love it!

 How to go scuba diving on Minjerribah (Stradbroke Island)